What is SIP Calling?

-- Elimination of hardware purchases, installation, and maintenance costs
+- Elimination of hardware purchases, installation and maintenance costs

-- Elimination of multiple subscription fees
+- No more multiple subscription fees

-- Elimination of multiple networks
+- Getting rid of various networks

 - Turning all calls into local calls (thus, providing huge savings on international calls)

-With SIP calling, you buy one channel at a time, and only when you need it.
+With SIP calling, you buy one channel at a time and only when you need it.
 You don’t have to make guesses about future needs, and you don’t have any extra equipment lying around gathering dust.

-You might think that it will be too difficult to figure out SIP calling and implement it in your office.
-In reality, though, it’s quite easy to install the system.
-All maintenance is done through a simple online control panel.
+You might think it will be too difficult to figure out what is SIP calling and implement it in your office.
+In reality, though, it’s pretty easy to install.
+You can do all maintenance through a simple online control panel.

-If you’re worried about training your staff to use a SIP phone system, keep in mind that SIP calling consolidates all your communication needs into one device.
+If you are worried about training your staff to use a SIP phone system, keep in mind SIP calling consolidates all your communication needs into one device.
 Everyone will only need to be trained on one system instead of several, simplifying the process and ensuring all your staff is on the same page.

 When you outfit your office with a SIP phone system, you make yourself more available to customers than ever.
 With SIP trunking, you can reroute calls automatically from your phone to another extension or an employee’s mobile phone.

 Who Should Use SIP Calling?

 Some large businesses are hesitant to jump on the VoIP and SIP bandwagon.
-Maybe they’re worried about implementing a new system, or they just don’t see how they can benefit.
+Maybe they are worried about implementing a new system or just don’t see how they can benefit.
 No business is ever too large to stop caring about wasted resources.

 There are several other reasons for large businesses to consider switching to a SIP phone system, including the following: